 “Take heed that you do not do your charitable deeds before men,

 If you give or do a charitable deed for the praise of men, God's light will not shine through you.
 Why?
-Because you are seeking to glorify yourself not God.
-And when we are obedient and we seek to please the Father, miracles can happen.
-In this case, the miracle was that the very church I had sung at that morning was the church who had dropped the ball on making sure Bill got to church on Sunday mornings.
-What are the odds for me to have sung at that church and then that very afternoon meet a man who was desperate to attend there?
-As a young person let me tell you, that act of God had a huge impact on me and how I approached my days.
-So God helped Bill but He also taught me to be acutely aware that He was guiding the events of my day.
+Because you are seeking to glorify yourself, not God.
+Miracles can happen when we are obedient and strive to please the Father.
+In this case, the miracle was that the same church I had sung at that morning was the church that had dropped the ball on making sure Bill got to church on Sunday mornings.
+What are the odds for me to have sung at that church and then, that very afternoon, meet a man who was desperate to attend there?
+As a young person, let me tell you, that act of God had a significant impact on me and how I approached my days.
+So God helped Bill, but He also taught me to be acutely aware that He was guiding the events of my day.

 God receives more glory and praise when we don't advertise what we are doing.
-So let your light shine "in secret" as it were.
+So let your light shine "in secret," as it were.
 You will be amazed how God works His good, pleasing and perfect will through an obedient heart.